codeSamuraii/Scriptify/README.md

 To turn it back, simply launch the created script.

 ### Features
+This utility is in a very early stage of developpement.
-This a **most early** version, the current output script doesn't provide any improvements in size or privacy.

-New features should be deployed **very** soon:
+The current output script doesn't provide any improvements in size or privacy, new features will be deployed *very* soon:
 - **File compression** and signature
 - Container options: "minimum size" and "privacy+"
 - **Data encryption** with password

+###### _(under construction...)_